bibee-emio/bibee-emio/README.md

 * I am Bibee.
 (It's just a nickname)
 * A deja vu patient.
 * I love Physics.
-* I'm someone who always forget to put a full-stop at the end of a sentence, but not the semi-colon at the end of a code
 * Don't forget to fork & put a start on my repos.

 <br>